5 App Store ranking factors and how to optimize them

 1. App name

-Coming up with a short, memorable app name is hard.
+Coming up with a short, memorable app name from just an idea is tough.
 A great name is a crucial factor that decides whether or not your app is going to get love from users.
 Of course, you want to try to include keywords in your app name.
 But beyond that, you want a name that clicks with people.
 Think about app names that people talk about with their friends: Waze.
 Candy Crush Saga.
 Words with Friends.
 Then emulate them by listing memorable, brandable ideas for your app.

 How do you know when you’ve found the right app name?
 Create a poll on PickFu to test your app name and see what real consumers think.
 PickFu enables you to get specific about the target customer you want to poll, such as cat owners, mobile gamers, or people with iOS devices.